-She immediately ripped off her tunic and dove for Aidan.
-The bullet wound was, thankfully, in the lower part of his thigh.
-She wrapped the tunic around his groin and tied a tight knot with the arms.
-Then she put all the weight of her arms directly on the wound to stem the tide.
-She could see that he had lost a lot of blood.
+dove for Aidan and discovered that the bullet wound was, thankfully, in the lower part of his thigh.
+She used her tunic as a tournequit and wrapped the tunic tightly around his groin.
+Then she bore down directly on the wound with the weight of her arms to stem the tide.
+Aidan’s eyelids fluttered as he struggled to breathe, and she could see that he had lost a lot of blood.

-Maurice was tending to Tadgh, who was starting to regain consciousness.
+.